Toxicity Assessment in Preclinical Histopathology via Class-Aware Mahalanobis Distance for Known and Novel Anomalies: Methods

 \subsection{Fine-tuning and inference}

 The DINOv2 \cite{oquab2023dinov2} encoder with ViT-Base/14 and embedding dimension $d=768$ was initialized with pretrained weights provided by Facebook Research.
 All original weights of the DINOv2 backbone (including patch embeddings, transformer blocks, and normalization layers) were kept frozen, while only the task-specific components were fine-tuned: LoRA\cite{hu2022lora} modules with rank $r=3$ were applied to the attention layers, and the final linear segmentation head was updated.
+LoRA parameter ablations are reported in Table \ref{tab:lora_rank_ablation} in Appendix 1.
 The training objective was the categorical cross-entropy loss weighted by inverse class frequencies to mitigate strong class imbalance in our data.
 Pixels corresponding to unlabeled regions were ignored during optimization.
-We fine-tuned the model for 50 epochs using the AdamW optimizer with a learning rate of $3\times10^{-4}$ and batchsize 12.
+We fine-tuned the model for 50 epochs using the AdamW optimizer with a learning rate of $3\times10^{-4}$ and batch size 12.
 The learning rate was reduced by a factor of 0.5 when the validation loss did not improve for two consecutive epochs.
 The best-performing model was selected based on the mean Intersection-over-Union (IoU) computed on a held-out validation set.
 During training, non-empty 252×252 px crops were sampled randomly from 672×672 px tiles at each epoch.
 We define a crop as non-empty if: for the microsteatosis class, it contains at least one annotated pixel; for the vacuolation and mitosis classes, at least 0.5\% of its area is occupied by the annotated pixels; for the rest of the classes, at least 1\% of its area is occupied by the annotated pixels.
-During the OOD detector calibration procedure and inference, we used a stride of 84 px for spatial shift averaging within the central 252×252 px region, thus averaging across 36 shifts.
-The threshold selection was performed on joint training and validation set.